HancockLab/CVI/population_structure/README.md

 ## chromopainter

-Scripts to infer and plot the closest relative population to focus samples across gene genealogies with chromoPainter (Lawson et l.
-2012)
+Scripts to infer and plot the closest relative population to focus samples across gene genealogies with chromoPainter (Lawson et al. 2012)